jdevoo/admin-on-rest-demo-java-rest/README.md

 Admin-on-rest requires a REST server which is provided in this bundle in the /backend folder.

+## Back-End

+This backend implementation allows the use of admin-on-rest as front-end replacing FakeRest (JS) with Java Spring backend/MySQL.

+Start a docker container running mysql, then exec into it and create a database called `demo`

+`docker run --name mysql --rm -d -p 3306:3306 -e MYSQL_ROOT_PASSWORD=root -d mysql:5.7`

+Start Spring Boot application

+`mvn spring-boot:run`

 ## Front-End

+Finally, launch the front-end.
 In the project directory /src, you can run:

 `npm start`